douglasyao/douglasyao.github.io/contact.md

 ---
 layout: page
-title: Contact
+title:
 permalink: /contact/
 ---

+# Contact

+I am always down to chat about anything!
 I can be reached at douglasyao [at] g.harvard.edu.